+"Just to the left's the old boat landing," says Dick, motoring slowly around the southern inlet of Badin Lake on his pontoon boat.
+Alcoa's now-defunct smelter looms behind.
 "I swam in this swimming hole from the time I was in diapers on up," says Dick.
 "That was a cesspool over there, and there was a pipe running under this road.
 Tar balls used to pop up.
 We called 'em turtles.
 Bloop one'd pop up.
 Bloop, another one'd pop up.
 We'd throw 'em at each other as kids.
 It was just like tar getting on us and and the only way our parents could get it off was kerosene.
 That was in the '50s."

 Dick says the stuff itched like crazy and probably contained chemicals called polychlorinated biphenyls, or PCBs, which were commonly used in lubricants for heavy-duty electrical equipment like the transformers in Alcoa's smelter.
 In the 1970s, the U.S. banned PCBs when they were discovered to cause skin conditions, birth defects and even cancer.
 But Dick cuts Alcoa some slack.

 "In their defense, nobody knew that was wrong," says Dick.
 "But once you found out it was wrong, hiding and covering it up, that is wrong."